boynet/Influxdb-js-client/README.md

  1. this library transform plain objects into valid line protocol
  2. give you easy way to send points in batch
- 3. easy way of losing at less points as possible by using navigator.sendBeacon when the user leave the page and there is some unsend data(OFF by default)
+ 3. "lose as less points as possible" by using navigator.sendBeacon when the user leave the page and there is some unsend data(OFF by default)
+ 4. only 2.82 KB minified size

 #how to use?
 include influxdb.min.js in your page: